 You’ll want to identify and report on all development costs, successes and failures.
 If you are an SME you can apply for tax relief on new product development.
 You’ll also want visibility of roll-up costs to help determine the price of your new product.

 You’ve found the perfect recipe!
 How much will you sell?
-Consider using machine learning and data modelling to draw comparisons from similar product lines and don’t forget to consider the new product’s impact on existing lines (did Greggs start selling fewer meat sausage rolls after the successful launch of the vegan alternative or did they reach more a wider audience who also enjoyed sparkling water etc!).
+Consider using machine learning and data modelling to draw comparisons from similar product lines and don’t forget to consider the new product’s impact on existing lines (did Greggs start selling fewer meat sausage rolls after the successful launch of the vegan alternative or did they reach more a wider audience who also enjoyed sparkling water?).

 Reinventing existing recipes, perhaps to reduce sugar, fat or cost, needs the same tracking as a “start from scratch” new product.
 For “improved” products you do have the benefit of reasonable data to base forecasting on.

 Consider the impact on older/similar stock lines before your launch to avoid ending up with an unpalatable write-off.
 Although you could gamble on an announcement of the end of a product resulting in a revival (Heinz Salad Cream is a great example of this when an announcement plan to product withdrawal led to a massive spike in sales).